 - Saves shippers money over purchasing and maintaining a fleet of trucks, instead allowing them to purchase or lease trailers, also often saving on freight rates due to greater scheduling certainty for carriers

-Interested in exploring power-only trucking options and helping avoid bobtailing?
+Interested in exploring power-only trucking options and in help avoiding bobtailing?
 Drop us a line and we'll follow up to discuss your company's unique shipping and logistics needs.
 For more information about us, or logistics and supply chain issues in general, check out our Freight Guides.

 Get Updates